rafaelcaue/emas2024/cfp.md

 The EasyChair submission page can be found here: [https://easychair.org/my/conference?conf=emas2024](https://easychair.org/my/conference?conf=emas2024)

-Authors of accepted papers will be invited to submit revised and extended versions of the EMAS papers for inclusion in the post-proceedings that will be published as a volume in Springer's Lecture Notes in Artificial Intelligence (LNAI).
+Authors of accepted papers may be invited to submit revised and extended versions of the EMAS papers for inclusion in the post-proceedings that will be published as a volume in Springer's Lecture Notes in Artificial Intelligence (LNAI).

 ***